apache/trafficserver/doc/developer-guide/cache-architecture/tiered-storage.en.rst

 other tiers that are written will get a local copy of the object, and the origin server will not be used.
-In terms of implementation, currently a cache write to a volume is done via the construction of an instance of :cpp:class:`CacheVC` which receieves the object stream.
+In terms of implementation, currently a cache write to a volume is done via the construction of an instance of :cpp:class:`CacheVC` which receives the object stream.
 For tiered storage, the same thing is done for each target volume.

 For cache volume overrides (via :file:`hosting.config`) this same process is